hazae41/bytes/README.md

 ## Features
 - 100% TypeScript and ESM
+- Rust-like patterns
-- Strongly typed Uint8Array size
+- Strongly typed Uint8Array and ArrayLike size
-- Zero-cost abstraction over Uint8Array
+- Zero-cost abstraction over Uint8Array and ArrayLike
 - Zero-copy conversion from ArrayBufferView
 - Use native Buffer for faster execution on Node
 - Unit-tested